 Over the years I have been on the receiving end of many random acts of kindness from strangers, from the guy on the bus in Argentina who paid my fare and refused to accept my money when I didn’t realise you needed a prepaid card, to the couple that carried their children on their laps for a three-hour bus journey just so I didn’t have to switch to a local bus in the dangerous Guatemala City.
 One of the best lessons world travel will teach you, is to be confident in other people’s generosity.

 6. The beauty of the world

 There are worrying narratives adopted by many media publishers as of late, that make it seem like the world is being overcome by terrorists, corruption and people with bad intentions.
 I am not saying that there aren’t terrible events such as these happening all over the world, of course, there are plenty and it is truly awful to learn about them, but if there’s one thing world travel will teach you, it’s this; for every bad action or disaster, there’s another good and beautiful one.
 I can’t express it enough – there is just so much beauty in this world!

 Roaming from unique country to unique country you will witness natural landscapes that take your breath away.
 Landscapes that are occupied by welcoming, friendly, humble, honest and good people, and, after seeing them, suddenly you are filled with a calm confidence in our planet and its residents.

 Travelling the world has given me confidence in many things, but most of all it has given me confidence in what’s around me; an amazing planet filled with humbling people and places just waiting to be experienced.
 So, what are you waiting for?
 Come join me!

-For more female travel inspiration, advice and guidance, enter your email in the box below to subscribe to daily updates.
+For more female travel inspiration, advice and guidance, sign up for regular updates.
 As always, I’d love to hear your thoughts in the comments!